All Products

 3. In the left-side navigation pane, click Call APIs.

-4. On the Call APIs page, you can view and copy the following authentication credentials: AppKey (the unique identifier of the app), AppSecret (used for signature authentication; keep it confidential), and AppCode (used for simple authentication).
+4. On the Call APIs page, you can view and copy the following authentication information: AppKey (unique app identifier), AppSecret (used for signature authentication; keep it secure), and AppCode (used for simple authentication).

-View credentials in the API Gateway console: Log in to the API Gateway console, find the target app in App Management, and go to its details page to view the AppKey, AppSecret, and AppCode.
+View credentials from the API Gateway console: Log on to the API Gateway console, find the target app in Application Management, and go to the app details page to view the AppKey, AppSecret, and AppCode.

 Important

 AppSecret and AppCode are sensitive information.
-Do not expose them in code repositories, logs, front-end pages, or other public locations.
-If you suspect that your credentials have been compromised, reset the AppSecret immediately in the API Gateway console.
+Do not expose them in code repositories, logs, frontend pages, or other public locations.
+If you suspect credential leakage, immediately reset the AppSecret in the API Gateway console.

-API Gateway provides SDKs for various programming languages to help you quickly integrate API calls.
-The SDKs have a built-in implementation of the signature algorithm, so you do not need to calculate the signature manually.
-You only need to provide your AppKey and AppSecret.
-For more information, see the Call an API documentation and SDK Download and Usage.
+API Gateway provides SDKs for mainstream programming languages with built-in signature algorithm implementations.
+You only need to provide the AppKey and AppSecret.
+For more information, see Call an API and SDK download and usage.

 Supported SDK languages